In 1993 I traveled to Bozeman, Montana, and spent several days with Alex Lowe for a magazine profile. It was a long

 lot and parked it there.”
 Sam arrived to the shock of a missing truck, and was in the lodge reporting its theft when the realization dawned on him

-… “Dad!” —Conrad.
+… “Dad!” —meaning Conrad.
 That was the last time Sam made that mistake.

 Max just turned 25, Sam is 21 and Isaac is 17.
 Max graduated from Westminster College, in Salt Lake, three years ago and is working as a freelance writer,